nginx/unit-docs/source/configuration.rst

 ******************

-The :samp:`processes` option offers choice between static and dynamic process management model.
-If you provide an integer value, Unit immediately launches the given number of application processes and maintains them statically without scaling.
+The :samp:`processes` option offers choice between static and dynamic process management.
+If you set it to an integer, Unit immediately launches the given number of app processes and keeps them without scaling.

-Unit also supports a dynamic prefork model for :samp:`processes` that is enabled and configured with the following parameters:
+To enable dynamic prefork model for your app, supply a :samp:`processes` object with the following options:

 .. list-table::
     :header-rows: 1